 - We also all form tight bonds as a crew and are able to work very well together for the rest of the school year.

 In addition to eating, sleeping, packing, unpacking and taking care of ourselves, we also had time for some learning and some fun.
 Listed below are the activities we did along with a very short description.

 Initiatives (Problem Solving Challenges)

-Bag It – This activity had us feeling objects in bags to try to figure out what they were or finding the object we put in the bag without looking.
+Bag It – This activity had us feeling objects in bags (without looking) to try to figure out what they were or finding the rock we put in the bag.
 We learned to use other senses rather than simply rely on sight to gather clues and make decisions.